ElsaLopez133/PACHAMAMA/starting_kit/README.md

 (1) If you are a challenge participant:

-- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the Bees and Wasps Image Classification challenge.
+- The file README.ipynb contains step-by-step instructions on how to create a sample submission for the PACHAMAMA Image Classification challenge.
 At the prompt type:
 jupyter-notebook README.ipynb